andrmacena/cartoleiros-backend/README.md

 ```
 and download the LTS version

-After that clone this repository, and then run the command line below
+Clone this repository, open up on your favorite code editor and then run the command line below

 ```
 npm install